What is Medical Cannabis used for?

 CBD – Does not cause psychoactive effects.
 It has neuroprotective, anti-inﬂammatory, anti-anxiety, anti-epileptic and anti-psychotic properties.

-How does Medical Marijuana work?
+How does Medical Cannabis work?

 The active ingredients in cannabis act on speciﬁc targets found in the body known as cannabinoid receptors.
 These receptors are located throughout the body and are involved in the regulation of many functions including: brain and nervous system activity, heart rate and blood pressure, digestion, inﬂammation, immune system activity, perception of pain, reproduction, wake/sleep cycle, regulation of stress and emotional state as well as many other functions.

-Do I have to smoke Medical Marijuana?
+Do I have to smoke Medical Cannabis?

-When should Medical Marijuana not be used?
+When should Medical Cannabis not be used?

 - are under the age of 18